-'Sarkar' film director Murugadoss seeks anticipatory bail
+'Sarkar' row: Madras HC restrains Tamil Nadu police from arresting AR Murugadoss

+Chennai, Nov 9: Madras High Court on Friday restrained Tamil Nadu police from arresting 'Sarkar' movie director AR Murugadoss till 27th of November.

-Chennai, Nov 9: Following the controversy over Sarkar film, its director AR Murugadoss has applied for anticipatory bail at Madras High Court on Friday.
-The court will hear the matter later today.
+AIADMK has alleged that scenes in the movie criticise previous Tamil Nadu Government of J Jayalalithaa.
+Following the controversy over Sarkar film, AR Murugadoss had applied for anticipatory bail at Madras High Court.

 There have been protests by AIADMK workers in the state against the film.
 They are alleging that certain scenes in the movie criticize the previous Tamil Nadu Govt led by J Jayalalithaa.